Brian-M-S/Brian-M-S/Readme.md

 # <center>Welcome to my profesional profile!
-A junior Full Stack Developer</center>
+Full Stack Developer</center>

 ### About me 🎸🏍

-Apassionate to create and innovate
+Apassionate to create and innovate new applications.</br>
+Focused on learning more technologies.

 ### Languages:
 ES/CAT/ENG